-BEST VALUE CONSIDERATIONS - Best Value considerations must be included in the specifications.
-The lowest cost is not necessarily the best value for all procurements.
+BEST VALUE CONSIDERATIONS - Best Value considerations must be included in the specifications..
 For example, a commodity or service of higher quality, such as a longer life span, may be a better value and investment for the College, even if the initial cost is more.
 Some items which may typically be considered under Best Value include:

-- the purchase price; - the reputation of the vendor and of the vendor's goods or services; - the quality of the vendor's goods or services; - the extent to which the goods or services meet the College's needs; - the vendor's past relationship with the College; - the impact on the ability of the College to comply with laws and rules relating to historically underutilized businesses and to the procurement of goods and services from persons with disabilities; - the total long-term cost to the College of acquiring the vendor's goods or services; - any other relevant factor that a private business entity would consider in selecting a vendor; and - the use of material in construction or repair to real property that is not proprietary to a single vendor unless the College provides written justification in the request for bids for use of the unique material specified.
+- the purchase price; - the reputation of the vendor and of the vendor's goods or services; - the quality of the vendor's goods or services; - the extent to which the goods or services meet the College's needs; - the vendor's past relationship with the College; - the impact on the ability of the College to comply with laws and rules relating to historically underutilized businesses and to the procurement of goods and services from persons with disabilities; - the total long-term cost to the College of acquiring the vendor's goods or services; - the impact of a purchase on the College's administrative resources; - any other relevant factor that a private business entity would consider in selecting a vendor; and - the use of material in construction or repair to real property that is not proprietary to a single vendor unless the College provides written justification in the request for bids for use of the unique material specified.